Earlsfield: Geography

-The River Wandle flows roughly parallel to Garratt Lane through the area, and has been the subject of a major, council-funded clean-up operation, though it has been subjected to several pollution incidents in the past few years.
-There is some light industry located between the high street and the river.
+Earlsfield is bordered by Wandsworth to the north, Tooting to the south, Clapham to the north east, and Wimbledon to the south west.
+The area is largely residential, with green spaces such as King George’s Park, Garratt Green and Springfield Park providing recreational areas.
+The River Wandle flows roughly parallel to Garratt Lane through the area.

 High Street

-The main shopping street - Garratt Lane - includes estate agents, cafes and restaurants, pubs, bars and hairdressers.
-The stretch of Earlsfield just to the south of the station includes chains such as Costa Coffee, KFC, Starbucks, and a Sainsbury's Local situated next to the library in Magdalen Road.
-There's a Tesco's local just to the north of the station but an increasing number of independent cafes, delicatessen, butchers and public houses including The Earlsfield situated in the old railway station house have opened in recent years.
+The main shopping street – Garratt Lane – includes estate agents, cafes and restaurants, pubs, bars and hairdressers.
+The stretch of Earlsfield just to the south of the station includes chains and an increasing number of independent cafes, delicatessen, butchers and public houses including The Earlsfield situated in the old railway station house have opened in recent years.

 Garratt Lane is home to cross-cultural theatre company Tara Arts and its venue Tara Theatre.
-Opened in 2007 (and refurbished in 2016), the space plays host to local and national companies as well as staging its own productions.
+Opened in 2007 (and refurbished in 2016), the space hosts local and national companies as well as staging its own productions.